aragon/AGPs/AGPs/AGP-F.md

 Up to 24 monthly transfers of $83,333.33 each.
 Contributions can be made for up to three months at a time, but without allowing a month to pass after any of the individual scheduled contributions.
-These recurring transfers can be stopped at the discretion of either the Aragon Association or Aragon token holders.
+These recurring transfers can be stopped at the discretion of either the Aragon Association or Aragon Network Token holders.

 ## Purpose of the transfer